syncfusion-content/javascript-docs/js/Diagram/Symbol-Palette.md

 ### Add the palettes to SymbolPalette

-You can add any number of palettes to the `palettes` collection of symbol palette.
+You can add any number of palettes to the `palettes` collection of the symbol palette.
 The following example illustrates how to define symbol palette with a palette object that is defined in the previous step.

 {% highlight js %}

-      //Initialize the symbol palette
+      //Initializes the symbol palette
       $("#symbolpalette").ejSymbolPalette({
-          //Define the palette collection
+          //Defines the palette collection
           palettes: [
                 palette
           ],
-          //specify the symbol palette size
+          //Specifies the symbol palette size
           height: "100%", width: "100%"
         });

 {% endhighlight %}

-The below image shows the symbol palette with multiple palette Items.
+The following image shows the symbol palette with multiple palette Items.

 {% include image.html url="/js/Diagram/Symbol-Palette_images/Symbol-Palette_img3.png" %}

 ## Customize the size of palette items

-We can customize the size of the individual palette items.
+You can customize the size of the individual palette items.
 The `paletteItem` property of node enables you to define the size, preview size of the symbol items.
-Following code snippet illustrates how to change the size of a palette item.
+The following code example illustrates how to change the size of a palette item.

 {% highlight js %}

 $("#symbolpalette").ejSymbolPalette({
-    //Define the palette collection
+    //Defines the palette collection
     palettes: [
         {
             name: "Basic Shapes",